 Once again, I found myself quitting a job to take a risk.
 This time it was to run the A Lady in London blog full-time.
 I was excited, but nervous.
 For the next few months, I woke up every morning in a state of panic.
 What if things didn’t work out?
 What if my business failed?
 What in the world was I doing?

 But things did work out.
 The business didn’t fail.
 And soon I found that I was doing a lot of different things.
-I expanded the blog to include travel planning services for clients, I added social media and blogger outreach consulting for businesses, and in the past year I have begun teaching, lecturing, and offering webinars about blogging and social media.
+I expanded the blog to include travel planning services for clients, I added social media and blogger outreach consulting for businesses, and in the past year I have begun teaching and lecturing about blogging and social media.

 At the same time, I started getting commissioned to write for publications like Lonely Planet and photograph restaurants for big blogs like Eater.
 A Lady in London got featured in leading media, and I was thrilled to see my hard work and passion paying off.
 I couldn’t wait to discover what was next.